State taking Atlantic City to court as money crisis deepens

 Atlantic City's city council will vote Wednesday on converting workers to a 28-day pay period, which would keep city government functioning after the city runs out of money on Friday.
 The state's lawsuit could put that plan into question.

-Christie said Prieto cares more about public employee unions than he does about Atlantic City's school children because the speaker continues to refuse to allow a vote on two bills seen as crucial to relieving the city's fiscal crisis.
-One would do away with property taxes for casinos in favor of specified annual payments to the city, and the other would give the state vast control over the city's finances and major decision-making power.
+Christie said Prieto cares more about public employee unions than he does about Atlantic City's school children for refusing to allow a vote on two bills seen as crucial to relieving the city's fiscal crisis.
+One would do away with property taxes for casinos in favor of specified annual payments, and the other would give the state vast control over the city's finances and major decision-making power.

 The governor also said Atlantic City has been unwilling or incapable of cracking down on police and firefighter expenses.